Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Method

 \subsubsection{Fixed-Pattern Noise and Read Noise}

 A CCD bias frame is acquired with zero integration time and records the electronic offset added by the readout chain.
-Stacking multiple bias frames reduces stochastic read noise and makes deterministic spatial structures more apparent, including \emph{column-wise banding} where certain columns exhibit a consistently elevated bias level \cite{astropy2024guide}, as shown in the right columns of \Cref{fig5:bias:a}.
-This banding is a fixed-pattern artifact associated with CCD readout, where charge is transferred through a serial register and measured by one or a few shared output amplifiers, so small baseline drifts or electronic pickup can manifest as coherent column-dependent offsets \cite{astropy2024guide}.
-In contrast, CMOS active-pixel sensors include in-pixel amplifiers that perform charge-to-voltage conversion locally, overcoming the readout-edge banding noise.
+Stacking multiple bias frames reduces stochastic read noise and makes deterministic spatial structures more apparent, including \emph{column-wise banding} where certain columns exhibit a consistently elevated bias level \cite{astropy2024guide,pan2025physics}, as shown in the right columns of \Cref{fig5:bias:a}.
+This banding is a fixed-pattern artifact associated with CCD readout, where charge is transferred through a serial register and measured by one or a few shared output amplifiers, so small baseline drifts or electronic pickup can manifest as coherent column-dependent offsets \cite{astropy2024guide,pan2025physics}.

 Given a set of bias frames $\{B_{\rm bias}^i(x)\}$, we first estimate a fixed-pattern template $B_{\rm fp}(x)$ by stacking.
 This template preserves the stable bias structure, including vertical banding and repeatable offset patterns.
 For each sample, we compute the residual by subtracting $B_{\rm fp}(x)$, then extract a row-wise bias striping by taking the mean residual within each image row.
 The remaining residual models pixel-wise readout fluctuations.
-We fit Gaussian mixture models to both components following \cite{li2025noise} as:
+We fit Gaussian mixture models to both components following \cite{li2025noise} as: where $\rho(x)$ denotes the row index of pixel $x$, $K_r$ and $K_p$ are the numbers of mixture components, and $\{\pi_k^{(\cdot)}\}$ are nonnegative mixture weights that sum to $1$.
+Each $\mathcal{N}_k$ denotes a Gaussian model.